How can I get my property back from the police station independently?

 When individuals are arrested, police often seize personal possessions such as mobile phones, computers, clothing and money if they suspect that such items may assist with their investigation into a crime.
 After police have carried out their enquiries and completed their forensic examination of such items, a decision will be made regarding whether they are of evidential value to the investigation.
 If such items do form part of a police case, unfortunately that item will be retained by the police until the conclusion of any prosecution.
 However, where enquiries have been completed and such items do not form part of any police case, your property should be returned to you.

 Alternatively, our advice to help you secure the return of your property independently is as follows :

 • Make contact with the Officer (officer in case) who dealt with the investigation before you attend any Police Station and try to collect your property.

 • Find out the Officer’s email address or mobile number.
-Our office will be happy to supply this information to you.
+If Sonn Macmillan Walker represented you at the police station, our office will be happy to supply this information to you.

 For Metropolitan officers, their email address will usually be their warrant number followed by @met.police.uk, for example email@example.com

 • Ask the Officer to confirm that they have authorised for the release of your property back to you.